Deeplite/neutrino/docs/samples.rst

     * Computational Complexity: Summation of Multiply-Add Cumulations (MACs) per single image (batch_size=1)
     * Number of Parameters: Total number of parameters (trainable and non-trainable) in the model
-    * Memory Footprint: Total memory consumed by parameters and activations per single image (batch_size=1)
+    * Memory Footprint: Total memory consumed by parameters and activations per single image (batch_size=1) +--------------------------------------------------------------------------------------------------------------------------+
-    * Execution Time: On current device, time required for the forward pass per single image +--------------------------------------------------------------------------------------------------------------------------+
     2020-12-09 15:46:59 - INFO: The engine successfully optimized your reference model, enjoy!
     2020-12-09 15:46:59 - INFO: Exporting to Native and ONNX formats